A Fresh Look at the Battle of Tewkesbury

 Tradition says that Queen Margaret watched the defeat of her army from the top of the Abbey tower, and was later smuggled by the monks across the Severn to Payne's Place where the owner Thomas Payne was a supporter of the Duke of Warwick and the Lancastrian cause.
 From there she went to Malvern, and was found by the Yorkists sheltering in a 'poor religious house', perhaps Malvern Priory.

 Of battle relics there are very few.
-Just the armour on the sacristy door of the Abbey and the 'Sun' of York placed in the roof of the Abbey choir by order of King Edward.
-The bloodstained floor that used to be at No. 102 Church Street, and reputed to be the blood of Prince Edward. murdered after the battle by the Yorkists, is gone.
+Just the armour on the sacristy door of the Abbey [The door is covered on the back by pieces of horse armour recovered from the battlefield by the monks and it bares the scares of arrow holes puncturing the plates] and the 'Sun' of York placed in the roof of the Abbey choir by order of King Edward.
+The bloodstained floor that used to be at No. 102 Church Street, and reputed to be the blood of Prince Edward, murdered after the battle by the Yorkists, is gone.
 This tradition was very dubious, but I did wonder if perhaps this house was used as a temporary mortuary when the leaders of the Lancastrian army were beheaded at the Cross.
 Armour and weapons were very valuable in an age when the common people had few possessions.
 Souvenir hunters must have been out in force as soon as the troops moved off, and would have left no stone unturned in their search for booty, so it is not so surprising that nothing is left.

 A word about Priests (or Prests) Bridge which figures in some accounts.
 In the thirteenth century Robert de Kerdif gave the hay from his pastures in Walton Cardiff to the Monastery, and in 1248 the monks were given permission to build a temporary bridge over the Swilgate to transport the hay.
 This was to be erected at the beginning of harvest and dismantled by the Feast of the Holy Cross in September.
 If this was Priests Bridge it may or may not have been there at the time of the battle.